Rajamudy: Schools and colleges

 Rajamudy has two schools and an Anganvadi.
-The school that is being run under the Christuraj Church Management (aided) on the Church’s own land established in 1983 closely knitted to its premises under the shadowy and studious calmness is the primogenital one among the two schools of Rajamudy.
+The school that is run under the Christuraj Church Management (aided) on the Church’s own land established in 1983, close to its premises is one among the two schools of Rajamudy.

-And the second school named De-Paul Public School situated on the side of Pathinaramkandom-Rajamudy road is the paramount one functions in a multi-storied building with all modern amenities and campus marks Rajamudy gratified and proud.
-The school with its vast area that has three slanting and aslant sides and fringes makes the school and its campus an illustrious, benign and innocuous one with pleasant and studious atmosphere.
+The second school named De-Paul Public School situated on the side of Pathinaramkandom-Rajamudy road is the one in a multi-storied building with all modern amenities and campus.

 The nearest and old Government School is GHS Pathinaramkandom only (The School was started in 1968 and now it is a higher secondary school), in which most of the Rajamudy children got education up to the 10th Standard.
 And before the establishment of the school, the children used to go to Parathode for education.

 Now Rajamudy is blessed with a professional college Mar Sleeva College of Arts and Science as a culmination of the first-migrant families to present generation wished and intensely longed for.